clstatham/daprs/README.md

 # daprs

-**daprs** is a WIP library for writing digital audio processors in Rust.
+**daprs** is a library for writing and running digital audio processors in Rust.

 ## Design Goals